Canning Potatoes

 quarts - process for 40 minutes

-Be sure to adjust processing according to your altitude.
+Be sure to use the processing pressure according to your altitude.
 For

 adjustments page.